aoffman5/tswd-portfolio-fall23/final-project-part-two.md

 3 and 4.I think the story was incredibly pleasing.
 I really liked the format, and the graphs were easy to follow along.
 5. I don't really have any follow up questions except do you expect to see a shift in any prices for tuition at these schools as they become more competitive?
 Overall, such a nice job!

+F. A CMU School of Drama student, 20's

+1. YES pls i did not know that application fees were that different because i only applied for theatre like that’s crazy
+2. I genuinely think professors and admissions ppl would read this (at least the SoD ppl do read about like admissions and stuff from what i’ve talked to them about)! i wonder if the written parts could be more worded like speaking to them or the general public because i fear that parts feel just slightly more like you are telling like whoever you’re getting this project reviewed by
+3. yes totally! i think this is professional as well as exciting to look at and drew me in
+4. graphs are super easy to understand, in my opinion
+5. i think i am just excited to learn more about like how diversity impacts this ya know?

 # Identified changes for Part III
 > Document the changes you plan on implementing next week to address any issues identified.